OleSkaar/Plunder/Index/Ability targets.md

 ### Dexterity
 Precision, speed, and technique.
 Example uses: Chase someone down, dodge a rolling boulder, jump across a chasm.

-- Dodge is added to your Defense when someone attacks you in melee
+- Dodge is added to your Defense

 <!--raw-typst
 #twoColumnTable[